shwetanshusingh2/s3bucketcopy/README.md

 # s3bucketcopy
-here there are 3 files(yaml,lamdbda function,helper script) which help each other
+here there are 3 files(yaml,lamdbda function,helper script) where

+helper script:

+converts the python and yaml file into .zip file and uploads it into the bucket on aws and creates the stack if the stack is already made then the scripts deletes it and creates the new one in the place